Alwin-Lin/development-debug-androidTest/bt/README.md

 # Android Bluetooth app
-This is typicly built within Android tree.
+This is typically built within Android tree.
 Without a good IDE, it is difficult to develope.
 This shows you how to setup Android Studio project to help you write and debug the app.
 ## Folders
 ### btProj
 Open this folder by Android Studio
+* You need Android Studio 4.0 or newer to open jniLibs.

 ### btSrc
 This is souce code of Android Bluetooth app com.android.bluetooth